EU tells UK to make up its mind as trade talks near climax

 A no-deal exit is the nightmare scenario for businesses and investors, who say it would snarl borders, spook financial markets and sow chaos through supply chains that stretch across Europe and beyond.

-“If one side of the table rejects (a tentative agreement), it’s a ‘no-deal’,” Michel said.
-“We will need to assess what will be probably on the table.”

-A British source said the EU had disrupted talks by trying to force further concessions.
+A British government source said the EU had disrupted talks late on Thursday by trying to force further concessions.

 “At the 11th hour, the EU is bringing new elements into the negotiation.
-A breakthrough is still possible in the next few days but that prospect is receding,” a government source said.
+A breakthrough is still possible in the next few days but that prospect is receding,” the source said.

-French European Affairs Minister Clement Beaune told Europe 1 Radio there was still a risk that talks would fail but added:

 “If a good agreement cannot be reached, we will oppose it.
 Each country has a veto right, so it is possible ...
 We will do our own evaluation of this draft deal, if there is one.”